Factored-NeuS: Reconstructing Surfaces, Illumination, and Materials of Possibly Glossy Objects: Method

 We use two neural networks to predict the diffuse radiance and specular radiance of two sampling points $\ray(t_{\izero-1})$ and $ \ray(t_\izero)$.
 The diffuse radiance of the two points calculated by the diffuse network $\netdiff$ will be $\colord^{\izero-1}$ and $\colord^{\izero}$.
 The specular radiance of the two points calculated by the specular network $\netspec$ will be $\colors^{\izero-1}$ and $\colors^{\izero}$.
 Therefore, the diffuse radiance and specular radiance of the surface point $\coord$ can be calculated as follows.

-The final radiance of the intersection of the ray and the surface is calculated by a tone mapping as follows.
+The final radiance of the intersection of the ray and the surface is calculated by a tone mapping:

-where $\gamma$ is a pre-defined tone mapping function that converts linear color to sRGB~\cite{Refnerf} while ensuring that the resulting color values are within the valid range of [0, 1] by clipping them accordingly.
+where $\gamma$ is a pre-defined tone mapping function that converts linear color to sRGB~\citep{Refnerf} while ensuring that the resulting color values are within the valid range of [0, 1].

 \textbf{Training strategies.} In our training process, we define three loss functions, namely volume radiance loss $\Lvol$, surface radiance loss $\Lsur$, and regularization loss $\Lreg$.
-The volume radiance loss $\Lvol$ is measured by calculating the $\Loss_1$ distance between the ground truth colors $\colorgt$ and the volume radiances $\colorvol$ of a subset of rays $\rayset$, which is defined as follows.

-The surface radiance loss $\Lsur$ is measured by calculating the $\Loss_1$ distance between the ground truth colors $\colorgt$ and the surface radiances $\colorsur$.
-During the training process, only a few rays have intersection points with the surface.
-We only care about the set of selected rays $\rayset'$, which satisfies the condition that each ray exists point whose SDF value is less than zero and not the first sampled point.
-The loss is defined as follows.
+The volume radiance loss $\Lvol$ is measured by calculating the $\Loss_1$ distance between the ground truth colors $\colorgt$ and the volume radiances $\colorvol$ of a subset of rays $\rayset$.
+The surface radiance loss $\Lsur$ is measured by calculating the $\Loss_1$ distance between the ground truth colors $\colorgt$ and the surface radiances $\colorsur$. $\Lreg$ is an Eikonal loss term on the sampled points.

-$\Lreg$ is an Eikonal loss term on the sampled points.
-Eikonal loss is a regularization loss applied to a set of sampling points $X$, which is used to constrain the noise in signed distance function (SDF) generation.

 We use weights $\Lsurcoef$ and $\Lregcoef$ to balance the impact of these three losses.
-The overall training weights are as follows.
+The overall training loss is as follows.
+See Appx~\apref{ap:training_strategies} for details of training strategies.